-I INTRODUCTION
+INTRODUCTION L

-A. INTRODUCTION AND BACKGROUND
+INTRODUCTION AND BACKGROUND Α.

-This City of Peterborough Development Charges Background Study is presented as part of a process to lead to the approval of a new development charge by-law in compliance with the Development Charges Act, 1997 (DCA).
+This City of Peterborough Development Charges Background Study is presented as part of a process to lead to the approval of a new development charge by-laws in compliance with the Development Charges Act, 1997 (DCA).